The traffic revolution at Xpert.Digital: How a B2B niche survived the market collapse – Image: Xpert.Digital

 The role of machine learning and AI in B2B sectors

 Companies in these sectors realized that digital presence was critical.
-84 percent of customers began their search for green energy providers online.
+84 percent of customers started their search for green energy providers online.
 B2B buyers spent more time on digital research before the first sales contact.

 Comparison with failed strategies